List of Emmerdale characters introduced in 2007: Cathy Hope

+For her role as Cathy, Dowling was longlisted for "Best Young Performer" at the 2024 Inside Soap Awards.

 Heath Hope

 Heathcliff "Heath" Hope is the son of Bob (Tony Audenshaw) and Viv Hope (Deena Payne).
 He first appeared in February 2007.
+Dowling made an unannounced departure when his character was killed off in a car accident on 1 January 2024.

 Since Bob and Viv's remarriage in August 2006, they had wanted a child.
 When Viv finally found out she was pregnant, Bob did not want another child because of the death of his daughter Dawn Woods (Julia Mallam).
 She was ready to have an abortion when Bob stopped her.
 Heath and twin sister Cathy Hope are born in February 2007 in a shed on the moors, hence their names, delivered by Paddy Kirk (Dominic Brunt).
 Heath is the younger of the twins.
 They are baptised in May 2007, with nine godparents; Paddy, Dawn's estranged husband Terry Woods (Billy Hartman), Marlon Dingle (Mark Charnock), Marlon's wife and Viv's daughter Donna Windsor-Dingle (Verity Rushworth), Bob's two children Jamie Hope (Alex Carter) and Roxy Lockhart (Chloe Procter), Paddy's ex-wife Emily Kirk (Kate McGregor), Bob's brother Eddie Hope (Nigel Betts) and Kelly Windsor (Adele Silva).
 In July 2007, Cathy and Heath are entered in a "Cute Kids" competition, which Heath wins.